Will UK Inheritance Tax increase because of COVID-19?

 Business Relief involves investing into qualifying assets.
 Some examples include commercial forestry, trading businesses and certain qualifying companies quoted on AiM.

 A Business Relief qualifying investment with Stellar should enable the investment to obtain 100% exemption after a holding period of just two years, as long as they are held at the time of death.

 In addition to this faster qualification period, all of these investments are made in the clients’ name.
 This means the client can maintain full control over their capital.

 A Business Relief investment with Stellar could be the proactive step you and your clients need to make.
 This investment could ensure that beneficiaries are looked after long into the future.
 This will still be the case even if Inheritance Tax rates were to increase.

-If you would like to find out more about Business Relief services, click here for more information or contact a member of our expert team directly on 020 3907 6984.
+If you would like to find out more about our Business Relief services, click here for more information or contact a member of our expert team directly on 020 3195 3500.